 Marilyn and I decided that we would go into Zurich to do some sightseeing, shopping, and lunch.
 We jumped on the train around 11:30 and arrived in Zurich around noon.
 Once off the train, I knew that I needed to turn right instead of left.
 Why is this important you might ask?
 Because if I turn left, it will take me into the red light district and already having stumbled upon it once obliged never again.
 I guess I am just a modest small town girl.

 We stepped into one of the famous chocolatiers in Switzerland known as Tseucher.
-The way in which the chocolate is decorated is art in itself.
-I bought Marilyn four different kinds of chocolate bars, one in particular with chili peppers which is common here.
+The way in which the chocolate is decorated is art in

 We decided to eat at the Zeughauskeller and were pleasantly surprised by the ambiance and the food.
 We opted for the signature Swiss dish of rosti with veal and mushroom sauce which was good.
 According to a Frommer's review, "This mammoth restaurant, dating from 1487, was once an arsenal; its vast dining room now seats 200.
 Large wooden chandeliers hang from cast-iron chains, and the walls are decorated with medieval halberds and illustrations of ancient Zurich noblemen.
 Generous portions of traditional and tasty Swiss dishes are served with steins of local beer.
 Owners Kurt Andreae and Willy Hammer say that patrons consume some 30 tons of potato salad a year.
 Hurlimann draft beer is poured from 1,000-liter barrels.
 I believe it is a must, if you are ever in Zurich.
 Here is the link: Zeughauskeller.